Last Updated on 09/16/2020 by FilipiKnow

 The following documents should be submitted when claiming the renewed PRC ID:

-Female licensed professionals who recently got married and wish to change their marital status and use their husband’s surname by license renewal can walk in at PRC’s main office for this transaction.
+Female licensed professionals who recently got married and wish to change their marital status and use their husband’s surname by license renewal can walk in at PRC’s main office/Central Office or the nearest Regional Office for this transaction.

 It must be noted that female professionals don’t have to wait for their licenses to expire; it can be changed any time they want to as long as they already have their marriage certificate from PSA.

-Here’s the step-by-step guide to renewing a PRC license due to changes in marital status:
+Here’s the step-by-step guide to filing a petition for change of registered name due to changes in marital status:

 1. Complete the requirements.

-Here’s a list of the usual requirements when renewing a PRC license due to changes in marital status:
+Here’s a list of the usual requirements when updating your name due to changes in marital status:

-- Petition for Change of Registered Name Due to Marriage form.
+- Duly accomplished Petition for Change of Registered Name Due to Marriage form.
 Fill out this petition form completely and accurately.
-These are some of the details that you’ll be asked to provide: your full name, date of birth, place of birth, month and year when you passed your board exam, name of your husband, date of marriage, and place of marriage.
+These are some of the details that you’ll be asked to provide: your full name, date of birth, place of birth, month and year when you passed your board exam, name of your husband, date of marriage, and place of marriage;

 2. Have your petition form notarized.